microsoft/pict/doc/pict.md

 ## Sub-Models

 Sub-models allow the bundling of certain parameters into groups that get their own combinatory orders.
-This can be useful if combinations of certain parameters need to be tested more thoroughly or must be combined in separation from the other parameters in the model.
+This can be useful if combinations of certain parameters need to be tested more thoroughly, or less thoroughly, or in separation from the other parameters in the model.
 The sub-model definition has the following format:

     { <ParamName1>, <ParamName2>, <ParamName3>, ... } @ <Order>

 For example, sub-modeling is useful when hardware and software parameters are combined together.
-Without sub-models, each test case would produce a new, unique hardware configuration.
-Placing all hardware parameters into one sub-model produces fewer distinct hardware configurations and potentially lowers the cost of testing.
+Without sub-models, each test case would produce a new, unique (and costly) hardware configuration.
+Placing all hardware parameters into one sub-model produces fewer unique hardware configurations and so potentially lowers the cost of testing.
 The order of combinations that can be assigned to each sub-model allows for additional flexibility.

     PLATFORM:  x86, x64, arm
     CPUS:      1, 2, 4